smartdevicelink/sdl_evolution/proposals/nnnn-screenmanager-push-pop.md

 ## Alternatives considered

-1. We could only have an API to change the template and remove the push/pop and separation of screens APIs, but the author determined that the change to allow developers to separate their code was a big improvement for developers who can now easily separate their unrelated SDL code into contained classes.
+1. We could only have an API to change the template and remove the push/pop APIs and separation of template screens, but the author determined that the change to allow developers to separate their code was a big improvement for developers who can now easily separate their unrelated SDL code into contained classes.
 2. We could add an API that changes templates without using the `SDLTemplate` protocol (e.g. by simply passing a string), but the author determined that this would create confusion for developers and implementation difficulties to have two different ways to change templates.